Working with AWS CloudFormation Templates

-In Template Snippets, we provide a number of template sections that demonstrate how to write the JSON code for a particular section of a template.
-In this section you'll find starter snippets for Amazon EC2 instances, Amazon S3 domains, AWS CloudFormation mappings, and more.
-The snippets are selected to cover a range of resources and properties you are likely to include often in your templates.
-They are grouped by the resources they would be used to declare, with general-purpose AWS CloudFormation snippets in General Template Snippets).
+Template Snippets provides examples that demonstrate how to write templates for a particular resource.
+For example, you can view snippets for Amazon EC2 instances, Amazon S3 domains, AWS CloudFormation mappings, and more.
+Snippets are grouped by resource, with general-purpose AWS CloudFormation snippets in General Template Snippets.

-For details about the supported resources, type names, intrinsic functions, and pseudo parameters you can use in your templates, see the Template Reference section.
+For details about the supported resources, type names, intrinsic functions, and pseudo parameters you can use in your templates, see Template Reference.